mavisluan/react-review/README.md

   2. Create a Store Component (ContactStore Component)

      - Create state with useState
-     - render Provider Component
+     - Render Provider Component
-     - pass the state as Provider's "value" props
+     - Pass the state as Provider's "value" props
-     - wrap {children} inside Provider
+     - Wrap {children} inside Provider

   3. Wrap the whole App in the Store component <br/>

 - ContactBoard: It doesn't use any data from the state
 - ContactList: Use ({users, setEditId, setUsers}) from the state

-  - render Consumer Component
+  - Render Consumer Component
-  - wrap {() => ( some code to display the view)} inside Consumer
+  - Wrap {() => ( some code to display the view)} inside Consumer

 - ContactForm: ControlledInput: Use ({ editId, updateFormState, updateUser,addUser, cancelUpdate, user: { name, phone } from the state
-  - render Consumer Component
+  - Render Consumer Component
-  - wrap {() => ( some code to display the view)} inside Consumer
+  - Wrap {() => ( some code to display the view)} inside Consumer

 ## state management

-### class with constructor
+### class component

 - CountingParent: class component with constructor

-  - inside constructor
+  - Inside constructor
     - super(props)
     - declare state
     - bind the event handler function
-  - pass the event handler function to Child component
+  - Pass the event handler function to Child component
   - Notes: Every instance of a component has its own state

 - ParentNoConstructor: class component without constructor
-  - decalre state
+  - Decalre state
-  - write handler with arrow functions to avoid binding 'this'
+  - Write handler with arrow functions to avoid binding 'this'

+### state merge

+- House component

+  - Shallow Merge: (Update one property of an object)

+    - When calling this.setState, it will shallow merge the properties in your object with the current state.

+  - Deep Merge: (Update a property in a nested object)
+    - First spread the object.
+    - Update the nested property of the object.